 - define the overall test algorithm.

-Use of metalanguage allows modification of the system for future product types using different inputs or outputs, different communication protocol, or having different testing requirements.
+The use of metalanguage allows modification of the system for future product types using different inputs or outputs, communication protocols, or different testing requirements.

 More information request here.